-Coming World War 3
+World War 3 is at Hand

-Then in a dream, Christ visited Constantine and gave him a battle strategy that would help him win.
+Then in a dream Christ visited Constantine and gave him a battle strategy that would help him win.

-For Christianity, he must trust the council of bishops to collect together the Holy Spirit-inspired Scriptures, to formulate the Christian Creed of faith, acumen and doctrines.
+For Christianity, he must trust the council of bishops (just like the Council of Jerusalem) to collect together the Holy Spirit inspired Scriptures, to formulate the Christian Creed of faith, acumen and doctrines.

 A Saint more than Emperor

-The Pagan Roman Senate saw the light of Jesus in Constantine and it was just a matter of time before they would embrace Christianity.
+The Pagan Roman Senate saw the light of Jesus in Constantine and it was just a matter of time that they would embrace Christianity.
 At the death of Constantine in 337AD, there was already a high percentage of Christians in the Roman Empire.

 Christianity the Official Religion